17 comments

 It's hard to tell the difference from a single snapshot.

-• jjk166 2 hours ago ago
+• jjk166 a month ago ago

 Luckily, there is no pressing need to tell the difference from a single snapshot.
 There is absolutely no need for urgency, the whole issue is that the junk isn't going anywhere.

-• ultimafan 6 hours ago ago
+• ultimafan a month ago ago

 As someone who was that friend at one point when I was much younger I never got the fuss about it.
 Rented a house in a neighborhood that was none too happy about it and constantly got snide or passive aggressive remarks about it from neighbors both in passing and at several points them coming to my door about it demanding I get rid of them up until I moved out a few years later.